aws-samples/amazon-connect-instance-dashboard/README.md

     ]
 }
 ```
 5. Replace the placeholder values with your Connect instance details.
-Make sure file contains valid JSON.
+Make sure the file contains valid JSON.
-6. Upload the dashboardparameters.json file to CloudShell using the Actions menu.
+6. Upload the dashboardparameters.json file to CloudShell using the `Actions` menu.
-7. In the CloudShell terminal, enter: cd amazon-connect-instance-level-dashboard
+7. In the CloudShell terminal, enter: `cd amazon-connect-instance-dashboard`.
 8. Then enter the following commands:
 ```bash
 npm install